kryops/01v96-remote/raspberry/documentation.md

 ## Hardware

-Follow the instructions on http://www.siliconstuff.com/2012/08/serial-port-midi-on-raspberry-pi.html
+Follow the instructions on http://siliconstuff.blogspot.de/2012/08/serial-port-midi-on-raspberry-pi.html

+(PDF version included in the repository)

 ## Configuration